-We have previously audited the Plant's 2018 financial statements and expressed a qualified opinion on those audited financial statements in our report dated November 11, 2019.
-Management reported its December 31, 2018 portion of the net pension liability (NPL) based on reports provided by Worcester Regional Retirement System (WRRS) that were not in compliance with GASB standards.
-Government accounting standards requires that the actuarial valuation be performed as of a date no more than 30 months and 1 day from the employer's fiscal year end.
-The WRRS provided NPL information using data from an actuarial valuation dated January 1, 2016.
-The amount by which this departure would affect the assets, liabilities, fund balance, and revenues of the Plant has not been determined.
+We have previously audited the Plant's 2019 financial statements and expressed an unmodified audit opinion on those audited financial statements in our report dated September 17, 2020.
 In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2019 is consistent, in all material respects, with the audited financial statements from which it has been derived.